 “text” Read the full review

-- Pay – there is no right to be paid for time off to give witness evidence under any circumstances.
+There is no right to be paid for time off to give witness evidence under any circumstances.
 This means that whilst you may have to give them time off, you can legally refuse to pay them.

 It may be possible for an employee to claim loss of earnings from the Court.
 In criminal cases, this is a fairly low payment calculated on hours of attendance.
-In civil Courts and tribunals, the Court has the power to order the losing party to reimburse the successful party for those costs but this is rarely applied to witnesses.
+In civil courts and tribunals, the Court has the power to order the losing party to reimburse the successful party for those costs but this is rarely applied to witnesses.

 Proof of attendance